-Medication abortion has been used safely in the U.S. for more than 15 years.
+Medication abortion has been used safely in the U.S. for more than 20 years.
 Serious complications are really rare, but can happen.
 These include:

-- the abortion pills don’t work and the pregnancy doesn’t end
+the abortion pills don’t work and the pregnancy doesn’t end

-- some of the pregnancy tissue is left in your uterus
+some of the pregnancy tissue is left in your uterus

-- blood clots in your uterus
+blood clots in your uterus

-- bleeding too much or too long
+bleeding too much or too long

-- allergic reaction to one of the medicines
+allergic reaction to one of the medicines

-- heavy bleeding from your vagina that soaks through more than 2 maxi pads in an hour, for 2 or more hours in a row
+have heavy bleeding from your vagina that soaks through more than 2 maxi pads in an hour, for 2 or more hours in a row

-- passing large clots (bigger than a lemon) for more than 2 hours
+pass large clots (bigger than a lemon) for more than 2 hours

-- belly pain or cramps that don’t get better with pain medication
+have belly pain or cramps that don’t get better with pain medication

-- a fever of 100.4 or higher more than 24 hours after taking misoprostol
+have a fever of 100.4 or higher more than 24 hours after taking misoprostol

 If you have complications during your medication abortion, you may have to go back to the doctor’s office or health center.
 In the unlikely event that you are still pregnant, your doctor or nurse will discuss your options with you.
-You may need another dose of medication or to have an in-clinic abortion to end the pregnancy.
+You may need another dose of medicine or to have an in-clinic abortion to end the pregnancy.